Whether microplastic particles cause long-term damage is uncertain but reducing our exposure to them will be wise.

 Reusable PET water bottles have higher microplastic particles than single-use PET bottles.
 Frequent opening and closing of the bottles also cause more particles to be formed due to friction.

 The critical question remains unanswered: to what extent do microplastic particles found in bottled water threaten human health?
-Researchers have developed a number of hypotheses on both the physical and chemical hazards.
+Researchers have developed several hypotheses about the physical and chemical hazards.

 No published study has directly studied the impact of plastic particles on humans.
 The only existing research relies on laboratory tests that expose cells or human tissues to microplastics or those that employ rodents.

-Thus ingested microplastic particles (<1.5 μm) from bottled water are capable of migrating through the intestinal wall and reaching various body tissues, including the gut, liver and lymph nodes.
+Thus, ingested microplastic particles (<1.5 μm) from bottled water can migrate through the intestinal wall and reach various body tissues, including the gut, liver and lymph nodes.

-Minute particles (<1.5 μm) which enter cells or tissues might irritate just by being a foreign presence causing lung tissue inflammation which could lead to cancer.
+Minute particles (<1.5 μm) that enter cells or tissues might irritate just by being a foreign presence, causing lung tissue inflammation, which could lead to cancer.

 The accumulation of these particles in human tissues has been linked with chemical toxicity.
-Compounds such as plasticisers, stabilisers and pigments used in the production can be released by microplastics and travel through our bodies in the bloodstream.
+Compounds such as plasticisers, stabilisers, and pigments used in their production can be released by microplastics and travel through our bodies into the bloodstream.

 These chemicals have been linked to health problems such as inflammation, genotoxicity, oxidative stress and damage to the gastrointestinal tract.

-The long-term effects of microplastics exposure on human health are not yet fully understood and research is progressing.
-But it is clear they are a potential hazard and steps should be taken to limit our exposure to them in daily life.
+The long-term effects of microplastic exposure on human health are not yet fully understood, and research is progressing.
+But it is clear that they are a potential hazard, and steps should be taken to limit our exposure to them in daily life.

-In the event you use bottled water as your primary source of drinking water, you should make an effort to minimise the shaking movements of the bottles and also unnecessarily opening and closing the bottle.
+If you use bottled water as your primary source of drinking water, you should make an effort to minimise the shaking movements of the bottles and also avoid unnecessarily opening and closing the bottles.

-And it is not recommended to reuse plastic water bottles.
-Reuse increases the rate of inner surface abrasion, releasing additional microplastic particles from the inner surface of the bottle.
+It is not recommended to reuse plastic water bottles.
+Reuse increases the rate of inner surface abrasion, releasing additional microplastic particles from the bottle's inner surface.

 It is also essential to store bottles in a cool and dry place to minimise their exposure to heat and sunlight.
-Sunlight can accelerate bottle degradation — they become more brittle and fragile — which leads to more microplastic particle release.
+Sunlight can accelerate bottle degradation, making them more brittle and fragile, which leads to the release of more microplastic particles.

-Additionally, the heat also causes these PET bottles to leach chemical pollutants such as plasticisers which can contaminate the water.
+The heat also causes these PET bottles to leach chemical pollutants such as plasticisers, which can contaminate the water.
 These chemicals, such as phthalates and bisphenol A (BPA) are harmful to human health if consumed in large amounts.

 Sarva Mangala Praveena is an associate professor at the Faculty of Medicine and Health Sciences, Universiti Putra Malaysia.
 She declares no conflict of interest.